JCSDA/jedi-docs/docs/working-practices/reviewing-code.rst

 Creating a Good Pull Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Pull Request (PR) is a public record of what change is being made and why it was made.
+A Pull Request (PR) is a public record of what change is being made and why.
 It becomes a permanent part of a repository's version control history.

 It is often in the best interests of both developers and reviewers to review and merge code often in small incremental changes rather than massive changes at one time.
 This exposes code earlier to other developers who could be impacted and facilitates the merging process.
 This is often done by `creating a draft PR <https://github.blog/2019-02-14-introducing-draft-pull-requests/>`_.